 We provide you with a safe and reliable new-model car for rideshare or food delivery.
 As a customer, you get the full service from day 1, which means that besides the car, we provide a bunch of other things included:

 - An Uber-approved car

 - CTP insurance

 No car?
 No worries!
 Become an Uber driver with Splend and start earning

 Want to become an Uber driver but not sure where to start, or don’t have a car?
 With Splend, that’s all about to change.
 We can help you every step of the way – from free Uber sign-up support, getting you behind the wheel of a car, all the way to becoming the best driver […]

 We enable people to make money by driving for on-demand apps such as Uber.

-For more information about Splend, drop by to your local Member Support Centre, email us or say hello on 1800 775 363.
+For more information about Splend, make an appointment and drop by to your local Splend Hub, email us, or say hello on 1800 775 363.